 Finally, some generators use propane as a fuel source.
 It can much more expensive than natural gas, so they are more common in smaller generators.

 There are a few factors to consider when comparing generator costs.
 Size and output are almost always proportional to the price tag.
 Also, even for smaller generators, the ability for them to run more quietly will impact the cost as well.
 In general, diesel and gasoline generators tend to cost much less than natural gas or propane ones.

 Final Thoughts on Purchasing a Generator

 Now that you have an idea of the sizes and types of generators available, you can decide which ones meet your power needs and fit within your budget.
 Be sure to weigh features like portability with the machine’s ability to power everything you need it to.

 We hope you found this information on purchasing a generator helpful.
-If so, take a look at some of our other home improvement posts, as well as those on business, travel, sports, health, and many other topics.
+If so, take a look at some of our other home improvement posts, as well as those on business, travel, sports, health, and many other alerts.